 Blog Author: Archita Khaire

-Diabetes is one of today’s greatest global problems.
-As per International Diabetes Federation, currently there are more than 450 million people suffering from diabetes across the globe and count is projected to increase to 700 million by 2045.
-It is one of the fastest growing emergency causing 4 million deaths worldwide every year.
+Diabetes is one of today’s most significant global problems.
+As per International Diabetes Federation, more than 450 million people have diabetes globally, and the count is projected to increase to 700 million by 2045.
+It is one of the fastest-growing emergencies causing 4 million deaths worldwide every year.

 Image Credit: International Diabetes Federation

-Glucose is the fuel that feeds your body’s cells, but to enter your cells it needs a key.
+Glucose is the fuel that feeds your body’s cells, but to enter your cells, it needs a key.
 Insulin is that key.
 People with type 1 diabetes (#T1D) don’t produce insulin.
-People with type 2 diabetes (#T2D) don’t respond to insulin as well as they should and later in the disease often don’t make enough insulin.
-The main causes of T2D include lifestyle, physical activity, dietary habits and heredity, whereas T1D is thought to be due to autoimmunological destruction of the Langerhans islets hosting pancreatic-β cells.
+People with type 2 diabetes (#T2D) don’t respond to insulin as well as they should and, later in the disease, often don’t make enough insulin.
+The leading causes of T2D include lifestyle, physical activity, dietary habits, and heredity, whereas T1D is thought to be due to autoimmunological destruction of the Langerhans islets hosting pancreatic-β cells.

-Numerous algorithms and different approaches have been applied, such as traditional machine learning algorithms, ensemble learning approaches and association rule learning in order to predict diabetes.
-Here are few examples:
+Numerous algorithms and approaches have been applied, such as traditional machine learning algorithms, ensemble learning approaches, and association rule learning, to predict diabetes.
+Here are a few examples:

 SVM for diabetes prediction